emrenogay/Wordpress-Google-Merchant-XML-Feeder/README.md

 # Wordpress Google Merchant XML Feeder
-  It is a simple feed plugin developed for wordpress.
-  Requirements: Wordpress & WooCommerce.
-How to use?
-Setup and run.
+  It is a simple feed plugin developed for Wordpress & WooCommerce.
+Just setup and run.